 Ease of use: This score reflects how easy the tool is to use and how quick it is to learn.
 This is especially important if you’re looking for a tool for your team, as the quicker everyone can learn it, the faster will your productivity increase.

 Integrations: How well can the tool integrate into your existing tech stack or workflow?

 Value for money: Based on its features, is the tool reasonably priced?

 Customization: Your booking page should reflect your brand.
 This score refers to how much freedom a tool gives you in customizing your booking page (in terms of colors, logos, footer, embeddability, etc.).

 Note: low scores aren’t always bad.

 Again, each tool has a specialty.
 For example, if a tool is made for large enterprises, it’s going to be inherently more complex to use.
-So at the end of the day, it all comes down to determining the combination of features you want out of your booking tool.
+So at the end of the day, it all comes down to determining the combination of features you want out of your online scheduling software.